MapManagement/gpu-passthrough/problems.md

 jan@jan-lin:~$
 ```
 Obviously one of my USB devices is resetted.
 In this case it's my mouse (``USB Gaming Mouse``).
 If I restart the VM, I can
 use its mouse and keyboard flawlessly as soon as the reset starts again.
-Additionally I epxerienced some more weaknesses of
+Additionally I epxerienced some more issues.
+If I want to update
-reset patch.
-I do not only benefit from the patch so following list elaborates the advantages and disadvantages I know about.

-**Advantages**
-- graphics card resets properly after killing a VM from the host
-- more comfortable installation process of a VM with a dedicated gpu
-- no problems with Linux guests

-**Disadvantages**
-- conflicts between AMD drivers for Windows and the patch (cannot update drivers -> VM will restart)
-- weird behaviour when guest tries to go in standby mode (only Windows so far?)
-- USB devices are resetted as well (haven't found any pattern yet, only Windows so far?)
+my video drivers, the VM will freeze and restart.
+Same happens if the Windows guest enters the standby mode.
 ### **Solution**
+I expected that the patch for the reset bug caused all of this but I found out that it actually was not the case.
+First I tested various
+other VMs which run operating systems like Kali Linux, Android, Elementary or also Windows.
+None of these seemed to have any similar issues
+so I checked the Windows VM which behaved kinda weird.
+At the end it was Corsair's iCUE software.
+Unsurprisingly, that such a software can
+lead to problems like that.
+So after uninstalling it, the guest ran stable again.
+Probably it's not only iCUE, other driver software likewise
+cause such unwanted behaviors.